We do mortgage pre-approvals. Want one?

 5. Visit the City

 If possible, visit your new city in person.
-This will help you better assess the neighborhoods, culture, and amenities your new town comes with.
+Doing so will help you assess the neighborhoods, culture, and amenities your new town offers.

-While you’re there, go on a few home tours — even if you’re not ready to buy yet.
-It will give you a good idea of home styles in the area, and it might even help you hone your must-haves list a little more.
+While you’re there, tour a few homes—even if you’re not ready to buy.
+It will give you an idea of the available home styles and might refine your must-haves list.

 6. Choose a Local Real Estate Agent

-Consider interviewing multiple options and get recommendations from people you know in the area.
-Your mortgage lender can point you toward a good agent as well.
+Consider interviewing multiple agents and getting recommendations from people you know in the area.
+Your mortgage lender can also recommend a good agent.

 Learn about local real estate laws

-Talk to a real estate attorney in the area to learn what laws and fees your new home purchase may come with.
-They’ll be able to walk you through the different requirements, as well as any responsibilities you might have along the way.
-You can also check with your city’s housing or planning department to learn more about local ordinances that could impact your purchase.
+Consult a real estate attorney to understand the laws and fees associated with your new home.
+The attorney can walk you through the legal requirements and responsibilities.
+You can also check with the city’s housing or planning department for details on ordinances that could affect your purchase.

 7. Buy Your New Home

-Once you’ve been pre-approved, have studied up on the area, completed your budget, and nailed your must-have list, it’s time to find your dream home.
+Once you’ve been pre-approved, researched the area, and finalized your budget and must-have list, it’s time to find your dream home.

-You can use virtual home tours, 3D walkthroughs, and Google Street View to help you assess properties from afar.
-And don’t forget to lean on your agent for help.
-Having them do a live video call from your top three or four properties is a great way to see the homes and get live feedback from someone in the house.
+Use virtual home tours, 3D walkthroughs, and Google Street View to help assess properties from a distance.
+Lean on your agent to conduct live video calls during tours of your top properties, allowing you to see the homes in real-time.